moderatetobelowaverage/Weeping-Iron-Mod/README.md

 The modpack I developed this for is on quilt, as a new dev I am more or less modloader agnostic (equally clueless coding for all of them) so I decided to make this mod on quilt for ease of integration later down the line.
 If this mod ever gets more than a few downloads and requests about it, I may port it to fabric (but once again, I might not)

 # Acknowledgements
 This mod *would not* have been possible without the quilt development wiki, and the quilt template mod, nor without the fabric developement wiki.
+Additionally thanks to the team working on the "better than adventure" project, whose steel equipment tier inspired this mod.